About Dr Mark Wilson

 I have an additional keen interest and training in Capsule Endoscopy (PillCam) with Conjoint Committee recognition.

 I am a senior Clinical Lecturer at the UTAS School of Medicine and co-supervisor of the accredited Gastroenterology and Hepatology registrar training program at the RHH.

 Born in Burnie and growing up in Hobart I attended Corpus Christi Primary School in Bellerive, St. Virgils' College Austins Ferry, Guilford Young College Hobart and the University of Tasmania (UTAS).

-I returned to live in Hobart in 2012 with my wife Rachael, a fellow Tasmanian, who is a Hospital Pharmacist at the RHH.
-We made the decision that Tasmania is where we wanted to live, work and raise our family, with our son, John, born in Hobart on Christmas Eve 2014.
+I returned to live in Hobart in 2012 with my wife Rachael, a fellow Tasmanian, who is a Pharmacist.
+We made the decision that Tasmania is where we wanted to live, work and raise our family.

 When not spending time with my family you can find me in the water surfing or on my skateboard ramp.

 (Surfing photo by Andy Chisholm)